What is the hearing loss due to aging?

 Does hearing loss due to ageing happen at once?

 The answer is no. Hearing loss due to ageing is very slow and quite gradual.
-Often the people around the individual notice it first e.g. the wife notices that her husband doesn't respond to her calls (the women's voice is high pitched).
+Often the people around the individual notice it first e.g. the wife notices that her husband doesn't respond to her calls (the woman's voice is high-pitched).

 How to confirm if I have hearing loss due to ageing?